Vtechcom/hydra-sdk-examples/react-app-with-typescript/README.md

 ## 📄 License

-This example is released under the MIT License.
+This example is released under the Apache 2.0 License.